MarcPozzo/MyProjects/Birds_Detection/README.md

 ## Manually extraction

 For a given image when a bird has just appeared, if you make the substraction with this image and the previous one (when there was still no bird), an important differences will appear in the area of the bird.
-Several smaller differences can appear in other areas of the picture if there are for exemple new shadows.
-In the below picture the squares represent differences with previous image:
+However several small differences may appear in other areas of the image if there are for example new shadows that form see the image below:
 ![imageRectanglesTest_light](https://user-images.githubusercontent.com/30336936/95189697-7c992200-07ce-11eb-9201-d5c96e27b020.jpg)